The Strangest Animal Found in Each State

 Mississippi: Alligator gar

 These behemoth fish, which can grow more than eight feet long, look like they belong in a natural history museum because alligator gars retain many of their Cretaceous ancestors’ primitive features including the ability to breath air, a body covered by sharp rigid scales, very sharp teeth, and much stronger bites than most lake fish you’ll find lurking in lakes in many Southern states.
 Popular Mechanics also says they have a similar digestive system to sharks.
-Speaking of sharks, check out 13 things you might not know about shark attacks.

 Missouri: Scolopendra heros